Saturday, 19 August 2023

 The Khanpur Dam Lake.
 (01.10.2023.)

-The road to this historical site is not good, but I assure you that visiting this place is worth all the trouble it takes to reach there.
+The road to this historical site is not good, but I assure you that visiting this place is worth all the trouble it takes to get there.
 The beauty of this area will captivate you.
-There is an additional attraction, as on the way to Bhamal you can visit and take a break on the Khanpur Dam.
-A beautiful picnic spot that offers a lot of activities to visitors including boating, skiing, and gliding.
+There is an additional attraction, as on the way to Bhamala, you can visit and take a break on the Khanpur Dam.
+A beautiful picnic spot that offers a lot of activities to visitors, including boating, skiing, and gliding.
 Many resorts are located around the lake to facilitate visitors.

 Tariq Amir